SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    .. c:enum:: STATUS_UNSAT

-      State entered when the search terminates and the assertions are not satisfiable.
+      State entered when the assertions are known to be unsatisfiable.

+      An unsatisfiability can be detected either when a formula is asserted (if the inconsistency is detected by formula simplification), or when the search terminates.

    .. c:enum:: STATUS_INTERRUPTED